-We were able to successfully reopen for the Autumn 20-21 term but unfortunately, so far this Spring Term, we have only been able to partially open for Critical Worker children.
-This decision has been taken as it is unsafe to have all of our students in school due to the high levels of support that they need, as well as their challenging behaviour.
-As we are unable to safely open we have again taken to Zoom.
+Unfortunately, Kite Ridge School has had to close through both National Lockdowns as it was decided that it was unsafe to have all of our students in school due to the high levels of support that they need, as well as their challenging behaviour.
+As we were unable to have all of our students on the school site, we instead took to Zoom.
 Each student had a weekly timetable with a variety of staff, as well as weekly Music Therapy sessions with a whole school Singing Assembly and Celebration Assembly at the end of the week.
-We have also continued to offer Street Dance as we would if the students were in school.
-These take place on the days that they would if students were in school to maintain some normality.
-As well as this, some students have been able to have Zoom sessions with other students that they would typically have had lessons with if they were in school.
+We also continued to offer Street Dance as we would if the students were in school.
+These took place on the days that they would have if students were in school to maintain some normality.
+As well as this, some students were able to have Zoom sessions with other students that they would typically would have had lessons with if they were in school.

+We successfully reopened for all students on Monday 8th March 2021.
 When we reopened there were many changes implemented in order keep our school community safe.
-All staff wear a mask at all times.
-Staff who are particularly at risk due to the close proximity that they work with their students wear full coveralls as well as a mask for the safety of both themselves and their students.
-These safety measures have stayed in place during our partial opening.
+All staff wore a mask at all times.
+Staff who are particularly at risk due to the close proximity that they worked with their students wore full coveralls as well as a mask for the safety of both themselves and their students.
+These safety measures have stayed through all periods of partial and full opening.

 There are full Covid friendly risk assessments for all aspects of school life.
+Our overarching Covid Risk Assessment can be found below.
 If you would like to read more about our Remote Learning offer, please see the attachment below.

 If you have any questions about our response to Coronavirus please do not hesitate to contact us 01494 448497 or email email@example.com.